Xaunther/root-tools/README.md

 It has been compiled on lxplus, where all the libraries needed are available (roofit, roofitcore, roostats, etc.).
 It has also been tested in local PCs, the only requirement is to build root

 To compile, take into account the following:
-* The compiler version must be newer than gcc7, older version may not work with some ROOT features.
+* The compiler version must be newer than gcc7, older versions may not work with some ROOT features.
 * The ROOT version to be used can be seen using `root-config --version`, and specified by running the `thisroot.sh` script provided in the ROOT installation folder

 For example, in lxplus you can set up gcc9 compiler (default is gcc4...) using: